kumarav1nash/HandsOnJava/docs/IMPORT_EXPORT.md

 - `GET /api/problems/{id}/export` — returns a `ProblemPack` JSON containing metadata, `samples`, and `hidden` tests.
 - `POST /api/problems/import` — accepts a `ProblemPack` JSON and creates/updates the problem and its tests.
+- `GET /api/problems/{id}/export.csv` — returns CSV rows for a single problem and all its tests.
+- `GET /api/problems/export.csv` — returns CSV rows for all problems and their tests.
+- `POST /api/problems/import/csv` — accepts CSV content and imports problems/tests.

 ## JSON Schema (informal)